 - Patients Who Could Benefit from Patient Priorities Care

-While appropriate for everyone, Patient Priorities Care is particularly suited for older adults managing multiple conditions and navigating multiple clinicians.
+While appropriate for everyone, Patient Priorities Care is particularly suited for older adults managing multiple conditions, navigating multiple clinicians and for whom disease guideline based care is of uncertain benefit and is potentially burdensome.
 Read more about who receives the most benefit from Patient Priorities Care.

-- Script for Inviting Patient to Participate in Patient Priorities Care
+- Inviting Patient to Participate in Patient Priorities Care

 This script can be used by members of the healthcare team to explain why Patient Priorities Care is helpful to patients, caregivers and clinical staff.